chenxiliu-dylan/chenxiliu-dylan.github.io/_pages/about.md

 My research focused on the situation-aware customized machine intelligence to establish a connected and autonomous transportation system for safety, equity and resiliency.
 More specifically, I prefer to develop **advanced traffic sensing technologies** (traffic environment sensing, 3D object sensing, crowds sensing, cooperative sensing) with **distributed machine intelligence** (edge computing) to build a **connected and smart transportation system** for various applications (SPaT challenge, intersection safety, dilemma zone mitigation).

-# 🚀️Fully Funded Ph.D.
+# 🚀️Funded Ph.D.
 Student Positions Are Opening!!!🚀️

 I am pleased to offer fully funded Ph.D. positions starting in Autumn 2024 in the Department of Civil and Environmental Engineering at University of Utah.
 Candidates will engage in cutting-edge research focused on **customizing machine intelligence within the field of intelligent transportation**.
 Key areas of research will include, but are not limited to: